egberts/egberts.github.io-src/content/articles/smtp-bimi-howto.md

 attribute, value, description
 `v=`,DMARC1,The `v=DMARC1` property indicates that this DNS record contains a DMARC policy.
 This must be the first item in the DMARC record.
 `p=`,`none`,For emails with `example.test` in the sender address, the receiving server is advised to take no additional action against emails the fail DMARC alignment.
 This is also known as monitoring only mode.
-`sp=`,\<not set\>,"For emails with any subdomain of `example.test` in the sender address, the receiving server is advised to take no additional action against email that fails alignment.
+`sp=`,\<not set\>," For emails with any subdomain of `example.test` in the sender address, the receiving server is advised to take no additional action against email that fails alignment.
 This is also known as monitoring only mode."
-`adkim=`,`r`,Apply relaxed DKIM alignment.
+`adkim=`,`r`, Apply relaxed DKIM alignment.
 The domain name in the DKIM signature may be any subdomain of `example.test` for DKIM to be aligned.
-`aspf=`,`r`,Apply relaxed SPF alignment.
+`aspf=`,`r`, Apply relaxed SPF alignment.
 The domain name in the email From header may be any subdomain of `example.test` for the SPF to be aligned.
-`pct=`,`100`,The DMARC policy defined in p and/or sp should be applied to 100% of emails that fail DMARC alignment.
+`pct=`,`100`, The DMARC policy defined in p and/or sp should be applied to 100% of emails that fail DMARC alignment.
 [/jtable]

 Aggregate reporting options: